Neon Genesis Evangelion: Japan

-The original home video releases in Japan included VHS and Laserdisc sets using a release structured around "Genesis 0:(volume number)", with each of the first twelve releases containing two episodes each.
+The original home video releases in Japan included VHS and LaserDisc sets using a release structured around "Genesis 0:(volume number)", with each of the first twelve releases containing two episodes each.
 Each of the episodes received minor changes and episodes from the twenty-first to the twenty-fourth were extended with new scenes.
 "Genesis 0:13" and "Genesis 0:14" contained the original and the alternate versions of the last two episodes first presented in Neon Genesis Evangelion: The End of Evangelion.
-A fifteenth and final release for Laserdisc, entitled "Genesis 0:X", contained the broadcast versions of the episodes from the twenty-first to the twenty-fourth and was a special mail-in offer for fans who purchased all fourteen discs.
+A fifteenth and final release for LaserDisc, entitled "Genesis 0:X", contained the broadcast versions of the episodes from the twenty-first to the twenty-fourth and was a special mail-in offer for fans who purchased all fourteen discs.

 The first Japanese DVD release was spread across seven volumes; all contained four episodes, with the seventh volume containing both the original and alternate versions of the last two episodes.
-This version was identical to the previous laserdisc and VHS release.
+This version was identical to the previous LaserDisc and VHS release.
 The movies were also released as a special set, just like before.
-In 2000 and 2001, three box sets were released to commemorate the fictional Second Impact which occurred in the year 2000 in the series.
+In 2000 and 2001, three box sets were released to commemorate the fictional Second Impact, which occurred in the year 2000 in the series.
 The Second Impact Box contained the original episodes and both movies on nine DVDs — three per Box.
-The versions were the original broadcast and theatrical versions respectively and therefore different from the previous DVD release.
+The versions were the original broadcast and theatrical versions respectively and therefore differed from the previous DVD release.
 In addition, the video game Girlfriend of Steel was included in the third box set.